Publication Ethics and Malpractice Statement

 Article removal: legal limitations

-In an extremely limited number of cases, it may be necessary to remove an article from the online database of the Legality : Jurnal Ilmiah Hukum.
-This will only occur where the article is clearly defamatory, hoax, infringes others’ legal rights, a court order, and endangering state security.
-In these circumstances, while the metadata (Title and Authors) will be retained, the text will be replaced with a screen indicating the article has been removed for legal reasons.
+Removing an article from the online database may be necessary in a few cases.
+This will only occur where the article is defamatory or infringes others' legal rights, or where the article is, or we have good reason to expect it will be, the subject of a court order, or where the article if acted upon, might pose a serious health risk.
+While the metadata (Title and Authors) will be retained, the text will be replaced with a screen indicating the article has been removed for legal reasons.

 In cases where the article, if acted upon, might pose a serious health risk, the original article's authors may wish to retract the flawed original and replace it with a corrected version.
 In these circumstances, the procedures for retraction will be followed with the difference that the database retraction notice will publish a link to the corrected re-published article and a history of the document.